MojosBeans100/CI-MS5-loveplants/README.md

 # Limitations
 ## Products
 To build up an adequate database of products, a number of sources were used to provide images and descriptions for the products.
 The Products model contains a number of URLFields which credit these sources, and all images contain either an 'alt' or 'title' attribute which contains a link to source or owner of the image.
+In a true e-commerce store, these URL source fields would not be necessary, as all content is expected to be original.

 # Media
 Images used on the site were sourced from the following sources.
 Images which are free to use publicy were desirable, however when this was not possible the images are credited.